• Skip to primary navigation

 Herbed Potato Salad

 I like this herby potato salad recipe because it’s easy to make in just a few steps.
-The fresh flavor makes this simple potato salad a great no-mayo potato salad option for backyard barbecues, potlucks, or as a light and refreshing side dish.
+The fresh flavor makes this simple potato salad a great no-mayo option for backyard barbecues, potlucks, or a light and refreshing side dish.

 Pickle juice is the secret ingredient for adding the perfect balance of acidity and brininess.
-This tangy addition, combined with lots of fresh herbs, transforms ordinary potatoes into a dish that’s bursting with bright, herbaceous flavor.
-This salad tastes even better the next day as the pickle juice is absorbed by the potatoes, and the flavors have more time to meld together.
+This tangy addition, combined with lots of fresh herbs, turns ordinary potatoes into a dish with a bright, herbaceous flavor.
+This salad tastes even better the next day as the pickle juice is absorbed by the potatoes, and the flavors have more time to develop.

 Ingredients for Fresh Herb Potato Salad

-• Yukon Gold Potatoes – These yellow potatoes are preferred for their creamy texture, subtle sweetness, and their ability to hold up well in salads.
-Baby potatoes are perfect due to their thin skins and convenient size.
-Alternatively, small red potatoes (new potatoes) or fingerling potatoes work well in this recipe.
+• Yukon Gold Potatoes – Preferred for their creamy texture, subtle sweetness, and their ability to hold up well in salads.
+Baby potatoes work well due to their thin skins and convenient size.
+Small red potatoes or fingerling potatoes are also good options.

-• Olive Oil – This serves as the base for the seasoning mixture, helping to coat the potatoes evenly and enhance their flavor during roasting.
+• Olive Oil – Serves as the base for the seasoning mixture, helping to coat the potatoes evenly and enhance their flavor during roasting.

-• Dill Pickle Juice – This secret ingredient infuses the salad with a tangy and slightly salty kick.
-If pickle juice isn’t your favorite, you can substitute it with lemon juice or white wine vinegar for a different but still delicious flavor profile.
+• Dill Pickle Juice.
+The secret ingredient that infuses the salad with a tangy, slightly salty kick.
+If pickle juice isn’t your preference, lemon juice or white wine vinegar can be substituted for a different but still delicious flavor profile.

-• Fresh Herbs – Fresh dill and parsley bring a burst of color and freshness.
-Chopped scallions (green onions) can be added for an extra layer of flavor.
+• Fresh Herbs.
+Fresh dill and parsley bring color and freshness.
+Chopped scallions can be added for an extra layer of flavor.

 How to Make Fresh Herb Potato Salad

-STEP ONE: Preheat the oven to 400°F. Line a rimmed baking sheet with parchment paper.
+STEP ONE: Preheat the Oven.
+Preheat the oven to 400°F. Line a rimmed baking sheet with parchment paper.

-STEP TWO: Prepare the potatoes: Halve or quarter the potatoes into bite-size pieces.
+STEP TWO: Prep the Potatoes.
+Halve or quarter the potatoes into bite-sized pieces.
 Place the cut potatoes in a large bowl and set aside.

 Optional Add-Ins